Byron Buxton Player Props: Twins vs. Tigers

 Byron Buxton At The Plate

-- Buxton has picked up an RBI in 26.9% of his games this year, with more than one RBI in 11.5% of his games.
-He has also plated three or more runs in three contests.
+- Buxton has had at least one RBI in 26.4% of his games this year (14 of 53), with two or more RBI six times (11.3%).
+He has also been responsible for three or more of his team's runs in three contests.

-- He has scored a run in 25 games this season, with multiple runs six times.
+- He has scored in 25 games this year (47.2%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.